Donate

 I’m Sinéad Gibney, the Social Democrats TD for Dublin Rathdown.

-Until recently, I was the Chief Commissioner of the Irish Human Rights and Equality Commission.
+Before politics, I was the Chief Commissioner, and previously the inaugural Director, of the Irish Human Rights and Equality Commission.
 I also founded and led the corporate social responsibility function for Google Ireland.

 I raised my daughter as a lone parent, and I’m now married to my wonderful partner, Mark.
-I recently ran in the European election as the Dublin Social Democrat candidate.
-I want to use all my experience to represent the people of Dublin Rathdown in Leinster House.
+I’m using all that experience to represent the people of Dublin Rathdown in Leinster House.

 Sinéad’s Priorities

-• Equality – Upholding human rights and protections for minority groups, including people with disability, LGBTQI+ people, and ethnic minorities.
+• Equality – Upholding human rights and protections for minority groups, including people with disabilities, LGBTQI+ people, and ethnic minorities.

 Latest News